How can the Incarnation be reconciled with God’s immutability?

 Question: "How can the Incarnation be reconciled with God’s immutability?
 If God cannot change, then how can He become man?"

-Great theological minds have had to wrestle with this very question, often in the course of responding to false teachers.
+Answer: Great theological minds have had to wrestle with this very question, often in the course of responding to false teachers.
 As the early theologians formulated their answers, they upheld the affirmations of Scripture.

 On the one hand, they upheld the full divinity of Jesus Christ, and rightly so.
 There are biblical passages that explicitly assert His divinity, such as John 1:1, and other passages which imply His divinity by showing Him performing actions that only God can do: judging humanity, forgiving sin, healing people, and creating the cosmos.